zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/azure/acs/deploy-px-daemonset.md

 ---
-title: 2.
-Deploy Portworx on ACS
+title: Install Portworx on ACS using the DaemonSet
+linkTitle: Install using the DaemonSet
 keywords: Install, on cloud, ACS, Azure Container Service, Microsoft, Kubernetes, k8s
 description: Learn about applying the spec with Portworx on Kubernetes with ACS.
-weight: 2
+weight: 4
 ---

 ## Install